Craig Schley: Career

-Campaign(s)

-Schley’s first introduction to Democratic Party politics was first as an intern for Bronx Borough President and Democratic Party nominee for Mayor Freddy Ferrer.
+Schley's first introduction to Democratic Party politics was first as an intern for Bronx Borough President (and Democratic Party nominee for Mayor) "Freddy" Fernando Ferrer.
 Shortly thereafter he began working as an intern managing the housing and social security constituent queries for former congressman Charles Rangel.
-Schley became the political strategist for Felipe Luciano during his bid for office; consulting for and coordinating field operations for City Councilor Verna Tyler in Philadelphia’s 17th Ward.
+Schley became the political strategist for Felipe Luciano during his bid for office; consulting for and coordinating field operations for City Councilor Verna Tyler in Philadelphia's 17th Ward.

-In 2008 Craig launched his first political campaign when he ran for congress challenging the Democratic stalwart Charles Rangel for the 13th Congressional District of New York.
+In 2008, Craig launched his first political campaign when he ran for congress challenging the Democratic stalwart Charles Rangel for the 13th Congressional District of New York.

 In January 2010, Schley ran for congress again as an Independent and Vote People for Change line.

-In 2012, Schley ran for congress this time as a Democrat while being endorsed by the Republican Party in the newly-drawn 13th Congressional District of New York.
-Although he was unsuccessful in his electoral bid, Schley garnered 12,132 votes.
+In 2012, Schley ran for congress this time as a Democrat while being endorsed by the Republican Party in the newly drawn 13th Congressional District of New York.
+Although he was unsuccessful in his electoral bid, garnered 12,132 votes.